-- 1. In the Kerio Operator administration interface, open section Definitions $\rightarrow$ SSL Certificates. - 2.
-Click New $\rightarrow$ New Certificate. - 3.
+- 1. In the Kerio Operator administration interface, open section Definitions \rightarrow SSL Certificates. - 2.
+Click New \rightarrow New Certificate. - 3.
 In the New Certificate dialog box, type the hostname of Kerio Operator, the official name of your company, city and country where your company resides and the period of validity.
-The Hostname and Country entries are required fields.